department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/project_brief_planning.md

 -   Primary users:
 	- Veterans and/or their caregivers;
-	- employees in veteran-facing business lines that need to gather information from veterans and/or their caregivers in advance of a in-person or online appointment.
+	- employees in Veteran-facing business lines that need to gather information from Veterans and/or their caregivers in advance of a in-person or telehealth appointment

 -   Goals of Primary user (assumptions- until research)

-	-   A veteran has the opportunity to complete screening questions prior to their in-person or online appointment;
+	-   A Veteran has the opportunity to complete screening questions prior to their in-person or telehealth appointment;

 	-   Veterans are able to limit the amount of time they need to spend in the lobby/waiting area in the physical proximity of others;